andrewrobles/CodingWorkshop/day1.md

 # DAY 1 - LOG INTO THE DATABASE

-## Introduction

-This workshop will walk you through building a to-do list app that does the following:
+INTRODUCTION - This workshop will walk you through building a to-do list app that does the following:

 - Creates a to-do item
 - Edits to-do item text